yogahp/rollout/README.md

 $rollout.deactivate_percentage(:chat)
 ```

-_Note that activating a feature for 100% of users will also make it active
+_Note that activating a feature for 100% of outlets will also make it active
 "globally".
-That is when calling Rollout#active? without a user object._
+That is when calling Rollout#active? without a outlet object._

 In some cases you might want to have a feature activated for a random set of
-users.
+outlets.
 It can come specially handy when using Rollout for split tests.

 ```ruby
 $rollout = Rollout.new($redis, randomize_percentage: true)
 ```

-When on `randomize_percentage` will make sure that 50% of users for feature A
+When on `randomize_percentage` will make sure that 50% of outlets for feature A
-are selected independently from users for feature B.
+are selected independently from outlets for feature B.

 ## Global actions